AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Delete a connector.md

 ---
-keyword: [Kafka, connector, ]
+keyword: [kafka, connector, ]
 ---

 # Delete a connector

-This topic describes how to delete a connector that is no longer used in the Message Queue for Apache Kafka console.
+Message Queue for Apache Kafka limits the number of connectors for each instance.
+If you no longer need a connector, you can delete it in the Message Queue for Apache Kafka console.

 You have created a connector.
-For more information about how to create a connector, see the following topics:
+For more information, see the following topics:

 -   [Create a MaxCompute sink connector](/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md)
 -   [Create a Function Compute sink connector](/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md)